 Berlin is certainly known for its impressive art scene, compelling history and wild nightlife, but not as your typical foodie hotspot.
-Sausages, sauerkraut, potato dumplings and lots of steins of beer are probably the first things which spring to mind when you think German food so here are the Berlin restaurants you should NOT miss on your next trip to the German capital.
+Sausages, sauerkraut, potato dumplings and steins of beer are probably the first things which spring to mind when you think German food.
+In which case…let me help to change your mind.
+Looking for a Berlin restaurant that you cannot afford to miss on your next trip to the German capital… here are my top 7!

 I fully immersed myself in German cuisine and culture on landing, with a stein of beer.
 Although not an avid beer drinker the fruity kind more than quenched my thirst.
 Apart from the beer swilling, my first visit to Berlin very quickly abolished all my foodie preconceptions.

 The melting pot of Italian, Turkish and Middle Eastern immigrants in the capital has redefined the culinary scene with a range of exotic food styles.
 Today, the diverse and eclectic city presents a vibrant and innovative food culture which sits side by side the traditional fayre synonymous with the country.

 Our gastronomic adventure included lip-smackingly tasty vegan Vietnamese, Turkish in Kreuzberg and a cool Japanese American brunch spot to name a few.

 The visit also coincided with the season of Germany’s King of Vegetables – White Asparagus.
-This veggie couldn’t ignore that little fact of course!
+This veggie couldn’t ignore that little fact!

 And whilst we’re on the plant-based topic, I never expected it be the vegan capital of the world.
 Yes, seriously!
 The city has embraced the whole veganism movement with full force, with a whooping 471 restaurants catering for vegans.
 It doesn’t end there either.
 Schivelbeiner Strasse is also the world’s first street dedicated to all things animal product-free, known locally as Vegan Avenue.
 That’s Berlin for you, unpredictable – just like it’s food.

 From street food, to fine dining and some ultra hip joints – here are six places which seriously rocked my taste buds on our recent city break and some of the best Berlin restaurants you cannot miss: